Hanlin-Dong/awesome-opensees/README.md

 * [OpenSees 3D Visualisation](https://github.com/jamesmaguire/opensees-3d-visualisation) - A Python script that reads OpenSees simulation input and output files to create a 3D visualisation of your displaced model. ![oss][oss] ![python][python]
 * [OpenSees Model Plotter Matlab](https://github.com/gerardjoreilly/OpenSees-Model-Plotter-Matlab) - A Matlab-based plotter for models developed in OpenSees. ![oss][oss] ![matlab][matlab]
 * [OpenSees Online Visualizer](http://www.hanlindong.com/tool/opensees-online-visualizer/) - Copy and paste your tcl code in browser, and your visualized model is there.
+* [OpenSeesPy PostProcessor](https://openseespydoc.readthedocs.io/en/latest/src/plotcmds.html) - OpenSeesPy is the Python version of OpenSees.
+It includes post-processing commands that can be used to visualize 2D and 3D models with beam-column elements, Tri, Quad, and brick elements with only a single command.
+Users can plot deformed shapes, mode-shapes and time-hostory animations for both OpenSees Python and Tcl models.
+The animations can be saved as a movie file. ![oss][oss] ![python][python]

 ## Cloud Computing
 Resources and guidelines for you to run OpenSees on cloud.